Birth Years 2017 - 2019 (Ages 6-9)

 See the Daily Schedule for full camp itinerary details.

-Camp runs Monday - Friday (commuter only).
+Camp runs Monday - Friday.

 For younger players ready to gain fundamental skills and get into the game, Michigan Tech's Group 1 Hockey Camps are the best place to start!
-This camp is open to boys and girls birth years 2016 - 2018 with at least one year of organized hockey experience.
+This camp is open to boys and girls birth years 2017 - 2019 with at least one year of organized hockey experience.
 Participants will need their own water bottle and snacks daily, as well as a small bag to carry them in.

 Skaters are given the opportunity to learn forward and defense positions while goalies are given goaltending instruction, with plenty of practice time.
 Participants learn and practice under personalized direction from Michigan Tech's staff as well as current varsity players, alumni, and guest instructors.
 Counselors are assigned to each group and remain with campers throughout the day.
 Lead and assistant instructors are present for all on and off-ice programs.